 Some patients get this medicine with a doctor’s prescription.
 However, this drug is also available on the streets.
-For example, you may find it in the form of a powder, paper, and tablet.
+For example, one may find it in the form of a powder, paper, and tablet.
 Sometimes, dealers will cut it (mix it) with heroin.
 As a result, this may sometimes lead to a fentanyl overdose.

 Fentanyl is known for its incredible strength as a painkiller.
 We can understand its power by comparing it to morphine.
 Pharmaceutical grade Fentanyl is 50-100 times stronger than morphine.
 When bought off the streets it may be even more potent and thus more dangerous because it is often mixed with heroin, creating a deadly combination.
 The risk of a Fentanyl overdose is even higher than with other opioid painkillers, even when used as prescribed, because of its strength and interaction with other substances.
 An overdose can have lifelong effects and very often is fatal.
 America has witnessed an increase in synthetic opioid overdoses, such as Fentanyl, numbers rising 80% from 2013 to 2014.
 This topic was widely discussed following Prince’s death in 2016.
 The musician loved and known all over the world died of a Fentanyl overdose, sparking a conversation about the other thousands of lives lost every year from the same cause.

-Knowing the signs and symptoms of a Fentanyl overdose could help you save a life.
+Knowing the signs and symptoms of a Fentanyl overdose could help save a life.
 Early detection and fast access to help is the only way to have a chance at minimizing any long-lasting, permanent effects.

 Spotting Fentanyl Abuse

 The best way to prevent an overdose from happening is to seek help before a user gets to that level of addiction.
 Though an overdose is possible in someone using Fentanyl as prescribed to them by a doctor, the risk of overdose is heightened dramatically in those who abuse it.
 Fentanyl is a highly potent drug, which raises the chance of having very strong abuse symptoms or even overdose.
 This is especially true for users who either snort or inject illegal drugs bought on the street, unaware if the drugs they are ingesting contain Fentanyl.
-For example, a heroin user may shoot up his usual dose of heroin, but unaware that what he just bought is cut with Fentanyl, magnify its effects and potency.
+For example, a heroin user may shoot up his usual dose of heroin, but unaware that what he just bought is cut with Fentanyl, magnify its effects and potency. [/message]

 This is why knowing the signs of Fentanyl abuse may help stop an overdose before it has begun.
 Here are some signs of abusing Fentanyl: